fiftydinar/document-comparer/README.md

 ## Program compatibility

-This program should work on any Linux, BSD based OS-es, including MacOS, if the following dependencies below are installed.
+This program should work on any Linux & BSD-based OS-es, including MacOS, if the following dependencies below are installed.

 ### Program dependencies